idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/Strains.md

 more appropriate.
 This can be demonstrated with the closed loop loading cycle illustrated in [closed_loop_cycle_loading].
-Since the initial and final configurations are the same, with elastic material, one would expect that the stress would return to zero in the final underformed state.
+Since the initial and final configurations are the same, with elastic material, one would expect that the stress would return to zero in the final undeformed state.
 With this incremental formulation, however, a residual stress remains, and the magnitude of that residual stress increases with the magnitude of the loading cycle.
 This occurs because the integral of the rate-of-deformation over the full